-Taxes imposed and paid on ÿ2. income earned from activities conducted in certain foreign countries.
+- 2. Taxes imposed and paid on income earned from activities conducted in certain foreign countries.
 These countries include those designated by the Secretary of State as countries that repeatedly provide support for acts of international terrorism, countries with which the United States does not have diplomatic relations, or countries whose governments are not recognized by the United States.
 Pub.
+514 contains a list of these countries. - 3.
+Foreign taxes paid with respect to a dividend from a corporation, if you have not held the stock for at least 16 days within the 30-day period that begins 15 days before the ex-dividend date.
+This required holding period is greater for preferred-stock dividends attributable to periods totaling more than 366 days.
+See section 901(k)(3). - 4.
+Foreign taxes withheld on a dividend to the extent that you have to make related payments on positions in similar or related property.

+Example.
+You receive a dividend subject to foreign withholding tax.
+You are obligated to pay someone else an amount equal to all these dividends you receive.
+You may not claim a foreign tax credit for the withholding tax on these dividends.

-514 contains a list of these countries. ÿ3.
-Payments of foreign tax that are returned to you in the form of a subsidy.
+- 5. Payments of foreign tax that are returned to you in the form of a subsidy. - 6.

-ÿ4.
 If you are a bona fide resident of American Samoa, taxes attributable to excluded income from sources in American Samoa, Guam, or the Commonwealth of the Northern Mariana Islands.
 For more information, get Pub.
-570, Tax Guide for Individuals With Income From U.S. Possessions.

-ÿ5.
-Taxes paid or accrued to a foreign country in connection with the purchase or sale of oil or gas extracted in that country if you do not have an economic interest in the oil or gas, and the purchase price or sales price is different from the fair market value of the oil or gas at the time of the purchase or sale.
+570, Tax Guide for Individuals With Income From U.S. Possessions. - 7.
+Taxes paid or accrued to a foreign country in connection with the purchase or sale of oil or gas extracted in that country if you do not have an economic interest in the oil or gas, and the purchase price or sales price is different from the fair market value of the oil or gas at the time of the purchase or sale. - 8.

-ÿ6.
 Foreign taxes paid or accrued on foreign oil-related income to the extent the tax imposed by the foreign country on the oil-related income is materially greater than the tax generally imposed by that country on other kinds of income.
 The amount of tax not allowed as a credit under this rule is allowed as a business expense deduction.